Publishing and SEO: best practices for digital experiences and CMS

 Let’s say you have a recurring digital project or marketing activity, e.g. a yearly report about the financial sector outlook.
 This financial sector outlook has a dedicated web page where you can read about this year’s key findings and download the report.
 This page and its URL now build trust with Google.

 Why would you want to throw this trust away the next year with a completely new page and URL?
 Keep the URL, but update the contents of the page.
 In that way, search engines can see that the URL is both tenured and fresh, rating it higher on the results page.

-SEO is a complex animal with many an expert rushing in to tell you what to do.
+SEO is a complex animal with many myths and experts rushing in to tell you what to do.
 But one thing is sure: People trust what they know from beforehand, and search engines like Google do the same—they trust pages with a long and safe track record.
 Keep your published works and your URLs, but update and re-publish the content to keep it fresh and evergreen.